 - whether the transactions are performed in the ordinary course of business; and

 - whether the transactions are structured in such a way and on such terms and conditions that the transaction could be concluded with a third party on comparable terms and conditions.

 For Board members serving on the Compensation Committee, the independence determination considers all factors relevant to determining whether a director has a relationship with the Group that is material to that director’s ability to be independent from management in connection with the duties of a Compensation Committee member, including, but not limited to:

 - the source of any compensation of the Compensation Committee member, including any consulting, advisory or other compensatory fees paid by the Group to such director; and

 - whether the Compensation Committee member is affiliated with the Group, any of its subsidiaries or any affiliates of any of its subsidiaries.

 Moreover, a Board member is not considered independent if the Board member is, or has been at any time during the prior three years, part of an interlocking directorate in which a member of the Executive Board serves on the compensation committee of another company that employs the Board member.
 The length of tenure a Board member has served is not a criterion for independence.
 Significant shareholder status is also not considered a criterion for independence unless the shareholding exceeds 10% of the Group’s share capital.
 Board members with immediate family members who would not qualify as independent are also not considered independent.
-In addition to measuring Board members against the independence criteria, the Chairman’s and Governance Committee also considers whether other commitments of an individual Board member prevent the person from devoting enough time to his or her Board mandate.
+In addition to measuring Board members against the independence criteria, the Governance and Nominations Committee also considers whether other commitments of an individual Board member prevent the person from devoting enough time to his or her Board mandate.
 While the Group is not subject to such standards, the Board acknowledges that some proxy advisors apply different standards for assessing the independence of our Board members, including the length of tenure a Board member has served, annual compensation levels of Board members within a comparable range to executive pay or a Board member’s former executive status further back than three years.